tibetan-nlp/annodoc/index.md

 In order to generalize across instances of a predicate, it is necessary to adopt a consistent annotation policy.
 We adopt the following principles:

-1. _Every verb is annotated and no verb is ignored._ A verb is either linked to its arguments or pointed to by a main predicate (as in the case of auxiliaries and copulas, which lack argument structure).
+1. **Every verb is annotated and no verb is ignored.** A verb is either linked to its arguments or pointed to by a main predicate (as in the case of auxiliaries and copulas, which lack argument structure).
-2. _Arguments can occur marked by agentive case or without case-marking._ Other case markers signal an oblique.
+2. **Arguments can occur marked by agentive case or without case-marking.** Other case markers signal an oblique.
 Agentive case is therefore given unique treatment amongst the adpositional case markers; it is the only `ADP` that doesn't force its nominal to be linked as an `obl`.
-3. _When a verb has more than one argument, link `arg1` to the argument that is the best proto-agent._ That is, compare the arguments in terms of the agent properties that they have, and pick the one that is the best agent.
+3. **When a verb has more than one argument, link `arg1` to the argument that is the best proto-agent.** That is, compare the arguments in terms of the agent properties that they have, and pick the one that is the best agent.
-4. _`arg1` and `arg2` are reserved for nominal arguments, and `argcl` is reserved for clausal arguments._ `argcl` subsumes what UD refers to as [`ccomp`](http://universaldependencies.org/u/dep/ccomp.html) and [`xcomp`](http://universaldependencies.org/u/dep/xcomp.html).
+4. **`arg1`, `arg2`, and `arg3` are reserved for nominal arguments, and `argcl` is reserved for clausal arguments.** `argcl` subsumes what UD refers to as [`ccomp`](http://universaldependencies.org/u/dep/ccomp.html) and [`xcomp`](http://universaldependencies.org/u/dep/xcomp.html).
-5. _A word cannot be the argument of more than one verb at the same time._ When this principle appears to be violated, then all but one of the verbs likely has a missing argument.
+5. **A word cannot be the argument of more than one verb at the same time.** When this principle appears to be violated, then all but one of the verbs likely has a missing argument.
 Link the word to the verb in whose local context it occurs.
 (This verb may, though not necessarily, determine the word's case marking.)
 This principle implies that argument-marking is local rather than long-distance.
 It also implies that when a word has been displaced from its "usual" position - for example, as the external head of a relative clause - then its usual position will be "occupied" by a missing argument.
-6. _Being an argument is distinct from contributing a semantic role to the verb._ For example, the nouns in light verb constructions are classified as `arg2` despite the fact that they contribute 'verbal' meaning.
-Conversely, recipients and other roles that do not meet the case-marking criteria in (1) are classified as `obl` even though they may be essential to the meaning of the phrase.
+6. **Being an argument is distinct from contributing a semantic role to the verb.** For example, the nouns in light verb constructions are classified as `arg2` despite the fact that they contribute 'verbal' meaning.
+Conversely, recipients and other roles that do not meet the case-marking criteria in (1) are classified as `obl` (or `obl:arg`) even though they may be essential to the meaning of the phrase.

 ## Annotation overview